 When you’re finished, make sure you dry your feet thoroughly.
 Once dry, apply a good moisturizer everywhere except between the toes.
 (Diabetes is associated with dry skin, so regularly moisturizing helps prevent problems like heel fissures.)

 It might seem odd to suggest this.
 After all, who doesn’t know how to cut their own toenails?
 But actually, there’s a pretty specific way to do it to minimize your risk of problems like ingrown toenails or fungal infections.

 Step one, keep them neatly trimmed—but don’t go too short.
 Leaving them about even with the toe tips is ideal.

 Step two, cut relatively straight across.
 Don’t curve in the corners like you would with your fingernails, as this increases the risk that toenails will snag and become ingrown.

 Step three, use a toenail clipper, rather than making your fingernail clippers do double duty.
 The extra strength and leverage you get will help cut thickened toenails smoothly and easily without accidental tearing.

 Let Us Help You Keep Your Feet Safe

 If you’re past due for a diabetic foot checkup and you don’t yet have a regular podiatrist—or aren’t happy with your current one—we hope you’ll consider making an appointment with us!

 We specialize in providing compassionate, high quality care for people with diabetes, including preventative treatments, wound care, and general foot care with a focus on minimizing the risk of diabetic complications.

-Simply give us a call at (620) 241-3313 or use our contact form to request an appointment at our McPherson, Lindsborg, or Hillsboro location!
+Simply give us a call at (620) 241-3313 or use our contact form to request an appointment at our McPherson, Herington, or Hillsboro location!